 - For safety reasons the operator will not leave the bus to assist with the loading or unloading of racks.

 - Customers with bikes will be accommodated on a first come, first serve basis, with a limit of one bike per person.

 - Load your bike as quickly as possible to help ensure your fellow passengers reach their destination on time.

 - Bicycle locks may not be used on the bikes on the rack.
-It is the customer's responsibility to observe his/her own bicycle during the trip.
+It is the customer's responsibility to watch his/her own bicycle during the trip.
 Operators will not monitor them.

-- The bike rack accommodates all bicycle types with wheels larger than 16" in diameter, excluding tandems and recumbents.
+- The bike rack can fit all bicycle types with wheels larger than 16" in diameter, excluding tandems and recumbents.
 No motorized bikes permitted.

 - Children under 12 must be accompanied by an adult.

 - Customers use the GoRaleigh bicycle racks at their own risk.
 GoRaleigh or The City of Raleigh assumes no responsibility for bikes that are lost, stolen, damaged or left on racks.

 - GoRaleigh Lost and Found 919-996-3869